cjwhyte/formalising_ach_mphil/README.md

 This repository contains all of the code necessary to reproduce the simulations reported in the thesis: "Formalising the Adaptive Coding Hypothesis: A Plastic Attractor Explains Neuroimaging Task Codes and Their Perturbation by TMS".

-To reproduce the results reported in simulations 1 and 2 run plasticattractor_centralscript.py which calls the functions plasticattractor_networksims, plasticattractor_behaviour, plasticattractor_behaviouralanalysis, and plasticattractor_decoding.
+To reproduce the results reported in:

+- Simulations 1 and 2 run plasticattractor_centralscript.py which calls the functions plasticattractor_networksims, plasticattractor_behaviour, plasticattractor_behaviouralanalysis, and plasticattractor_decoding.

-To reproduce the results reported in simulations 3 run plasticattractor_errors.py
+- Simulations 3 run plasticattractor_errors.py

-To reproduce the simulation reported in appendix 1 run plasticattractor_biasedcompetition.py
+- Appendix 1 run plasticattractor_biasedcompetition.py

-To reproduce the simulation reported in appendix 2 run plasticattractor_workingmemory.py
+- Appendix 2 run plasticattractor_workingmemory.py